phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1. Explore the `to_polar_coords` function to direct the rover to the most navigable terrain